-From the adorably polite deer that roam the city to the intricate Shinto shrines and thousand-year-old temples, this city has numerous unforgettable attractions.
-You can get away from the bustle of Tokyo or Osaka and enjoy the fresh country air while exploring Japan’s rich history.
+From the adorably polite deer that roam the city to the intricate Shinto shrines and thousand-year-old temples, undertaking a Nara itinerary puts numerous unforgettable attractions on your radar.
+Nara gets you away from the bustle of Japanese city life and lets you enjoy fresh country air while exploring Japan’s rich history.

-Not sure where to begin?
-Start planning your trip with this complete one-day Nara itinerary.
+Not sure where to go in Nara in one day?
+Start planning your trip with this complete one-day Nara itinerary!

-What to do in Nara in 24 hours: A complete one-day itinerary
+Where to go in Nara in 24 hours: A complete one-day itinerary

 As mentioned, Nara is just a short trip from both Osaka and Kyoto.
-If you skip Nara, you’ll miss out on Japan’s most famous cherry blossom spot and the site that is considered the cradle of Japanese civilization.
+If you skip spending one day in Nara, you’ll miss out on Japan’s most famous cherry blossom spot and the site that is considered the cradle of Japanese civilization.

-While the city holds many historical treasures, it’s also a major tourist destination and has a large metropolitan area.
+While Nara holds many historical treasures, it’s also a major tourist destination and has a large metropolitan area.
 The population of Nara is over 350,000.

-Besides ancient shrines and temples, the city offers many upscale shopping centers and fine dining experiences.
+Besides ancient shrines and temples, Nara offers many upscale shopping centres and fine dining experiences.
 It’s a unique blend of both the past and present.

 Like most of the city itineraries at Treksplorer, I’ll warn you that spending 24 hours in Nara may not give you enough time to see all the sites.
 However, you can cover a lot of ground with the following itinerary.

 Load up on sugar at the Nakatanidou restaurant